yoonhwanjeong/SpamCallBlockingApps/ref/com.webascender.callerid/notes.md

     * only 2 difference between the two `e.smali` files are:
 		1. a method call from `kotlin/c0/m` that takes two strings returns a 0 in `report_call_flagged_identified`, which makes it loop (it's probably a for loop as there is a variable being incremented)
 		2. the same method call from `kotlin/c0/m` that again takes two strings and returns a 0 in `report_call_flagged_identified`. which makes it loop
+  * grepping for `g/g/b/b/e/a/b` found:
+    * `RoomCallerId`
+    * `g/g/b/b/a/e$a`: "INSERT OR REPLACE INTO `caller_ids` (`_id`,`entity_type`,`phone_number`..." in `g/g/b/b/a/e$a->d()`
+    * `g/g/b/b/a/e`: selects the caller_ids from the room db
+    * `g/g/b/b/c/e`: converts a `RoomCallerId` object to a `CallerId` object
+    * `g/g/b/b/d/c`: iterates through sets given as parameters and references `com/hiya/client/database/db/HiyaRoomDb` to get `phone`, `phoneNumbers`, and `callerId`s
+  * grepping for `sql` found:
+    * as expected the reports contain mostly references to sqlite, some `java.sql` classes, like "Timestamp", "Date", "Time"
+    * `com/hiya/client/repost/db/a` opens an "Elixir.db" and creates a table called `stored_requests` with `type`, `body`, and `retry_count` fields; and `com/hiya/client/repost/db/a` has the relevant select, update, insert, and delete queries; this is interesting as it might indicate some http requests are being built and stored in this database (although note this is not executed in any of the reports)
+    * `com/hiya/stingray/q/b/a0$a` reads some sql selection query strings and requires permissions to read SMSs
+    * **`com/hiya/stingray/q/b/k`** **uses the call logs from the internal database; probably uses them to flag caller ids with certain call patterns that could indicate they are spam**; could be useful to see where this class is called.
+Also, each around 42% of this class is executed in each of the 4 reports
+    * `f/t/a/g/a` compiles and executes sql statements; could be useful to check where it is called and which sql statements are executed
+    * `f/t/a/g/b` enable write ahead logging for the sqlite db
+    * **`g/f/a/b/i/x/j/b0` operates on a `SQLiteEventStore` db object (the name of the table is `events` so it probably saves the phone calls and uses the previous call data to detect spam callers; the more interesting db table variable names are "context_id", "transport_name", "timestamp_ms", "uptime_ms", "payload_encoding", "code", "num_attempts" *especially*, "inline", "payload", "events")**; inserts get the values to insert from the parameters, updates get data from a iterator that is passed as a parameter; also insert is executed in each report
+    * `g/f/a/b/i/x/j/h0` creates/alters/drops the following tables: "events", "event_metadata", "transport_contexts", "event_payloads"; the sql modifiers are not executed in any of the reports
+    * `g/f/a/b/i/x/j/s` gets writeable sql database; may be useful to check what calls its `a()` method (it is executed)
 ----
   * `com/google/android/gms/common/internal/p`
     * both `report_call_flagged_identified` and `report_call_suspected_spam` execute method `b(java/lang/Object)`, which internally calls `java/util/Arrays.hashCode(java/lang/Object)` with the parameter passed to `b()` as an argument